hmelendez001/Project1-Udacity-Data-Scientist/README.md

 In this analysis I employ the CRISP-DM process to answer the following three questions:

-1. Does Manhattan sales trend differently than other boroughs, and if so, how?
+1. Does Manhattan or the borough in general have any effect in predicting the sales price of a property?
 2. Are older buildings selling better than newer buildings based on location?
-3. Are bigger spaces more likely to sell in any particular neighborhood?
+3. Is there a correlation in sales with time of year and square footage for any particular borough?
+For exmample, are Manhattan apartments selling faster in the winter or are lofts in Brooklyn in higher demand during the summer months?